smolijar/gitwiki-thesis/src/analysis/user-access.md

 To this moment in order to stay in the abstract conceptual level, which was convenient for e.g. business process modeling, I never implied a specific VCS to use within the system, though it is given in thesis description.
 Git VCS shall be used to wiki contents persistence, as given in the task.
-It has many advantages, including branch model, CLI repository access via SSH and it is decentralized, which might be of convenient for Dump and Lump to work out of the office.
+It has many advantages, including branch model, CLI repository access via SSH and it is decentralized, which might be of convenient for Dump and Lump (the developers) to work out of the office.
 Apart from that, it is fairly popular.
 According to [@openhub:vcs] up to 50% of existing open source projects use Git, while the second place goes to Subversion with 42%.
 That goes only for open source projects.